octobercms/docs/help-publishing-packages.md

 <a name="dependencies"></a>
 ### Declaring Dependencies

-Plugins and themes alike can depend on other packages, simple include them in your composer.json file.
+Plugins and themes alike can depend on other packages, simply include them in your composer.json file.

 #### Requiring another plugin